INF2A/radioapi/README.md

 This api is made for project Cluster & SmartMirror, it is designed to run on a raspberry pi in a docker container.
 This application will stream audio data to a connected client in order to play music.
 See the Audio Client for more info.
-The Api runs on a tomcat server in order to handle http requests and is used to start the stream. in onder to send the actual audio data, websockets in both the server and client are used.
+The Api runs on a tomcat server in order to handle http requests and is used to start the stream. in order to send the actual audio data, websockets in both the server and client are used.

 # Setup tomcat server